 Our character will be drawn standing.
 This pose is nothing too spectacular or exaggerated, just a Knight in a relaxed stance.
 The legs are drawn apart and because of the 3/4 view, we do not get a full-frontal view of both legs.

 The thighs of our character will be drawn as huge tubes which gradually decrease in width as they get to the point where the thighs are connected to the knees.

 • The calves

-We will draw the calves using two curve lines for each calf.
-The curve line on top, the one connected to the knees will be slightly shorter than the curve line below that connects the calf to the ankle.
+We will draw the calves using two curved lines for each calf.
+The curved line on top, the one connected to the knees will be slightly shorter than the curve line below that connects the calf to the ankle.

 • The Shins

 We will draw the shins as one concave line extending from the knees the feet.

 The knees caps will be drawn as ellipses.
 Our Knight will be geared in a full Templar Knight armor so the ellipses will indicate where we will draw the knee pads.

 The two feet of our character will be drawn in a slight 3/4 angle because of the Knight’s stance.